apostrophecms/stylelint-no-mixed-decls/README.md

 ## Usage

-If you've installed `@apostrophecms/require-nested-after-include` locally within your project, add it to the `plugins` array in your `stylelint` config:
+If you've installed `@apostrophecms/require-nested-after-include` locally within your project, add it to the `plugins` array and activate the rule in your `stylelint` config:

 ```js
 {